-The increase in FSR sought in the planning proposal will allow Council to obtain maximum value for the site, within reasonable limits.
+The rezoning of the site and the increase in FSR and height sought in the planning proposal will allow Council to obtain maximum value for the site, within reasonable limits.

 The Planning Proposal will enable a positive economic impact in facilitating the orderly and economic provision of Council facilities.